A Minimal Methanol Backstop: Frequently Asked Questions

 Further sustainable biomass could be leveraged without increasing land usage by allowing to use cover crops (crops planted between growing seasons to maintain soil integrity) or grasses on marginal lands.

-The rest goes to industry heat, where some carbon is captured.
+The rest goes to industry heat and backup power, where some carbon is captured.

-Extra carbon is also captured from the Allam cycle plants, waste-to-energy plants and industry heat with carbon capture (?
-MtC/a, ?
-MtCO2/a).
+Extra carbon is also captured from the Allam cycle plants, waste-to-energy plants and cement plants.

 Most of the biofuels today come from dedicated energy crops that require significant amounts of energy, fertiliser and land.
 Including the indirect land use change that comes when food crops are displaced, forcing food to be grown on virgin land elsewhere, can make the life cycle greenhouse gas balance of some biofuels worse than fossil gasoline or diesel.